vacp2p/rfc/content/docs/rfcs/43/README.md

 # Abstract

-In this document we describe a compound protocol for enabling two devices belonging to the same user to mutually authenticate and securely exchange (arbitrary) information over Waku.
+In this document we describe a compound protocol for enabling two devices to mutually authenticate and securely exchange (arbitrary) information over Waku.

 # Background / Rationale / Motivation

 In order to implement multi-devices communications using one of the Noise session management mechanisms proposed in [37/WAKU2-NOISE-SESSIONS](https://rfc.vac.dev/spec/37/), we require a protocol to securely exchange (cryptographic) information between 2 or more devices possessed by a user.

-Since, in this scenario, the devices would be close to each other and under direct control of the user, authentication can be initialized by exchanging out-of-band a QR code and securely completed over the network.
+Since, in this scenario, the devices would be close to each other, authentication can be initialized by exchanging a QR code out-of-band and then securely completed over the network.

 The protocol we propose consists of two main subprotocols or *phases*: